Devil in a New Dress: Recording

 Following some media controversies, West chose to record the majority of his fifth studio album My Beautiful Dark Twisted Fantasy in a reclusive manner in Oahu, Hawaii.
 Like the majority of the album, "Devil in a New Dress" was also composed in Oahu.
 Rapper Rick Ross was invited to Hawaii to work with West because West was set to produce the song "Live Fast, Die Young", which appeared on Teflon Don, an album by Ross.
 Ross was not initially intended to be featured on West's album, however, he walked in while West was recording the track, "Monster".
 Ross was impressed with what he heard and asked if he could deliver an intro to the song.
 West enjoyed what Ross brought to the song and invited him back to his studio during the final stages of the album, to record a guest verse on "Devil in a New Dress".
 According to Ross, the verse was added the day before the album had to be turned into the record label.
 In an interview with MTV discussing the composition of the song, Ross commented:

 I got a call, they wanted me to be a part of that record. [...]
 It was actually the last day before Kanye had to turn the record in, and I think that pressure just made it that much more special to me.
 So I just sat there, approached the record openly and as straightforward as I could.
 When I laid the verse, 30 minutes later, I was extremely happy.
 I sent it to him, and he was too.
 I think it was one of the dopest verses I did this year."

 Ross favorably compared the recording sessions to his past in school.
 He mused, "it's like everybody is a student: You walk into a session, and it's all about the subject at hand."
 The remastered album version featured a new guitar solo, composed by producer Bink!.
-Bink! is most famous for his contributions to Jay-Z's album, The Blueprint, which has been described a "pioneering album" by Pitchfork Media's Ryan Dombal and was West's big break as a producer.
+Bink! is most famous for his contributions to Jay-Z's album, The Blueprint, which has been described as a "pioneering album" by Pitchfork Media's Ryan Dombal and was West's big break as a producer.
 West and Bink! originally became friends while producing another Jay-Z album, The Dynasty: Roc La Familia in the late 1990s.
 Bink! described that the two producers quickly developed a mutual respect for each other.
 Bink! commented on the first time he showed the composition to West, saying "the reaction I got from him after I played the beat for the first time was real intense."
 Immediately Bink! knew that West was going to use the production.
 Initially, he wasn't sure whether or how West was going to use the song for his album, and expressed surprise that West dropped the song as a free track prior to the album's release.